bluepicnic/Advanced-Programming---Assignment-2/markdown.md

 Conversion of letters to numbers -> inclusion of pow function.
 Pure check input function (with regex) -> research of the regex type, direct evaluation Acknowledge shot -> From deep nested conditionals to guard clauses with return routes.
 Research of guard clauses
++ Recursive functions -> expensive resources wise as it ttakes up valuable stack space, but very suitable for the task at hand.
+Examples found used fibbonaci as an example, but the concept of a values that changes with each iteration